PX4/PX4-Autopilot/apps/examples/README.txt

   is not included in the NuttX source tree by default, but must be installed (see misc/uClibc++/README.txt for installation).

-  The only NuttX setting that is required is:
+  The  NuttX setting that are required include:

     CONFIG_HAVE_CXX=y
+    CONFIG_HAVE_CXXINITIALIZE=y
+    CONFIG_UCLIBCXX=y

+  Additional uClibc++ settings may be required in your build environment.

   The uClibc++ test includes simple test of: